For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 But if you look a little deeper you find this region has much more to offer.

-Excellent infrastructure, a wide range of industries and stunning views paint a promising picture.
+Excellent infrastructure, a wide range of industries and stunning views (and wines) paint a promising picture.

 However, with housing in this area also much cheaper than surrounding regions, this collection of thriving communities creates the perfect place to live and commute to larger cities like Newcastle or Sydney.